beingaturtle/beingaturtle.github.io/docs/task1.md

 ## Overview

-In this section, we will focus on helping you access your course schedule using MyBCIT website.
+In this section, we will focus on helping you access your course schedule using [myBCIT](https://my.bcit.ca/) website.
 This website will serve as your main way of accessing your school related information.
 By the end of this section you will know how to access your BCIT course schedule using the myBCIT Website.